 Credit cards can be a convenient and rewarding payment method, but it’s also easy to get in trouble.
 If you charge more than you can afford to pay off each month, the hefty interest rate will be charged on your balance.
 Once you accumulate a balance, it’s much harder to dig out.
 So, don’t use credit cards to pay for discretionary expenses you can’t afford.

 Buying a new or used car is a large expense.
 Most people cannot pay in cash for a vehicle purchase, so they finance it instead.
 The interest rate on a vehicle loan depends on your creditworthiness, as well as the age and condition of the car.
 Don’t just take whatever a dealer offers–you can shop around beforehand to find the best rate and terms.
 Banks and credit unions offer auto loans, too, in addition to dealerships.
-Read about the differences between financing a car through a credit union vs. a car dealer.

 For high school students who go to college, student loans are often the first type of debt you encounter.
 There are two types of student loans, federal and private.
 It’s generally recommended to exhaust your federal loan options first before turning to private student loans.
 Remember that you will have to start paying back your student loans within six months of graduating or leaving college.
 If you have more than one private loan, consider student loan consolidation for the convenience of having just one monthly payment instead of several.